This site requires a more recent version of Adobe Flash Player to function properly.

 Verizon to enter online streaming business

 The online streaming market has seen tremendous growth, enabling market leader Netflix to grow its revenues by almost three times in the last four years.
-Launching a streaming service of its own will therefore enable Verizon to enter this high growth market and make a profitable venture out of it.
+Launching its own streaming service will therefore enable Verizon to enter this high growth market and make a profitable venture out of it.
 It could also bundle this service with its existing wireless service and gain a competitive edge in the wireless market by differentiating itself from its rivals.
-However, a sticking point for the launch could be a lack of relationship with content providers who might think twice before striking deals with Verizon that might jeopardize their long-standing relationship with cable operators.
-This is where Verizon was looking for partners with an already existing relationship with content providers to fill in.
+However, a sticking point for the launch could be a lack of relationship with content providers who might think twice before striking deals with Verizon that might jeopardize their existing long time relationship with cable operators.
+This is where Verizon is looking for partners with an already existing relationship with content providers to fill in.
 It looked to buy Hulu in this regard but the talks didn't materialize.
-Rumors of possible Netflix acquisition also made the rounds.
-Finally, Verizon announced that it will be partnering Redbox in a joint-venture to provide its streaming services.
+Rumors of a Redbox partnership or a possible Netflix acquisition have also made the rounds.

 Declining Phone Lines per Household

 The number of phone lines per household is expected to continue to decline in line with trends in recent years, as many consumers eliminate secondary lines and mobile phones become the primary phones for many consumers.
 Improvements in the reliability and connection quality of cell phones will have a significant impact on residential phone lines.

 How do we get the historical numbers for this chart?